redbubble/devon/README.md

 Each application can specify custom modes, to enable or disable specific functions.
 For example, an application with both a synchronous frontend and an async backend worker might have the worker disabled by default, and use a custom mode to enable it, or to run it in isolation.

+## Important assumptions

+### All app repos live in ~/src

+It'd be good to allow for overriding this, but it's not done yet.

+### One app should never be started in 2 modes at the same time

+I (Lucas) can't think of a sane use case for that, so I'm pretty sure this assumption is safe.

 ## Development

 **[Trello board](https://trello.com/b/MsxE9Nw6/devon-the-dev-application-starter)**